hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **32 - dermis &rarr; vascular associated smooth muscle cell**

-A compund term woul be a good solution, otherwise a new cell term will be the best solution.
+A compound term woul be a good solution, otherwise a new cell term will be the best solution.

 **33 - dermis &rarr; type I cell of carotid body**